alpha-fi/clp-contracts/docs/nearswap.md

    Note: This design will limit the a capabilities of the contract (all pools will stay in the same shard).
 However we don't see it as a problem.
 Each token contract will already be evenly distributed.
 And our implementation design provides better efficiency for the protocols we are designing.

 1. We are aware about the [Impermanent Loss](https://medium.com/@pintail/uniswap-a-good-deal-for-liquidity-providers-104c0b6816f2) problems and we are working on new trading models for AMM.
 In a volatile market, the basic fee model (as the one defined by Uniswap) is not enough to cover the Impermanent Losses.
 Through investigation of many approaches drafted the evolution of the protocol and will probably implement the Thorchain CLP trading model.

+We will iterate on the above model, and we are already designing new mechanism for pool management and balancing which will not depend on a fixed fee and Uniswap v2.

 #### Future design goals